ActiveSolution/active-lab-iac2022/labs/terraform.md

 > az webapp list -o table
 ```

-Locate your web app and browse to the URL shown in the *DefaultHostName* column
+Locate your web app and browse to the URL shown in the _DefaultHostName_ column

 ![image](./images/website-1.png)

 __Note:__ It can take a couple of minutes for the web app to come online

 However, before we go any further, there is a small clean up task to perform.
 As you might have notices, the resources follow a convention that looks like this `<PROJECT NAME>-<RESOURCE TYPE>-<SUFFIX>`.
 This convention might be a bit simplistic, but works fine for something as small as this demo.
 However, you are currently repeating the `<PROJECT NAME>` part for every resource.
-If would definitely be a much better solution to move this to a `local` just as you did with the `suffix` value.
+It would definitely be a much better solution to move this to a `local` just as you did with the `suffix` value.
 So, go ahead and add another `local` called __project_name__, and update the resource names to use this value instead.
 Like this

 ```
 locals {